wpmetabox/docs/_docs/extensions/meta-box-builder.md

 All field settings are divided into 3 tabs: General, Appearance and Advanced.
 The General and Appearance tabs are common for all fields.
 The Advanced tab is for custom attributes (advanced settings - we'll talk about it in a section below) and for [Meta Box extensions](https://metabox.io/plugins/).

 {% include alert.html content="Besides common settings, each field has its own settings.
-Depend on the field type, the UI might be different to show specific settings." %}
+Depend on the field type, the UI might be different to show specific settings for it." %}

 ## Custom attributes